skverall/CAR-CRM-V2/web/expenses-app/README.md

 - Inline charts for categories and months
 - Quick date presets (This month / Last month / This year)
 - Investors page with totals and link to filtered expenses
+- Create expense form at `/expenses/new` (server-side write via Supabase service role)
+- Create inventory form at `/inventory/new` and `inventory` table

 ## Getting Started